Sources

 X-1

-March 7: The 20th A-4 (V-2) rocket launched in the US obtains first photos of the cloud cover from the altitude exceeding 100 kilometers, during a mission from White Sands, New Mexico.
+March 7: The 20th A-4 (V-2) rocket obtains first photos of the cloud cover from an altitude exceeding 100 kilometers, during its launch from White Sands, New Mexico.

 Oct.
 14: The X-1 plane piloted by Charles Yeager breaks the sound barrier.